 The United States National Arboretum is located in Northeast Washington, D.C. near the Maryland border just off of New York Avenue (Route 50) and Bladensburg Road.
 It is open daily (with the exception of Christmas) from 8 am to 5 pm.
-Look here for more complete hours and directions.
+For more complete hours and directions, go to their website.
 Parking and admission are free.

 Created in 1927, the sprawling 446 acres are home to the collections-based research facility and public garden of the U.S. Department of Agriculture with a focus on conservation, ensuring safe food and agricultural products, sustaining the agricultural economy, and enhancing natural resources.

 We parked in the lot in front of the main Administration Building and Visitor Services, but there are other smaller lots scattered throughout the park.
-Check out the map here for designated parking, bathrooms, and other services.
+Check out the map of the Arboretum grounds for designated parking, bathrooms, and other services.

 A favorite section of mine was the National Bonsai and Penjing Museum located next to the Visitor Center.
 Here you will find a collection of bonsai in three different pavilions with a meditative garden.
 Fifty-three of the bonsai trees were given to the museum by Japan to commemorate the United States Bicentennial in 1976.
 Today, there are more than 300 trees that rotate among the pedestals.
 As a note, the hours for the museum are shorter than the rest of the park- 10:00 am to 4:00 pm.